zsat/discord-playlist-manager/README.md

 # discord-playlist-manager

-> This Discord bot allows you to manage the playlists of a Youtube channel straight from Discord.
-It also joins calls and plays requested music.
+> This Discord bot has 2 main funtionalities: (1) allowing you to manage the playlists of a Youtube channel straight from Discord, and (2) joining voice calls and playing requested music.

 ---
-## What can it do?

-There are 2 main functionalities:
-1. Allowing you to manage Youtube playlists
-2. Playing that music in voice channels

-### Playlist Management Functionality
+## Playlist Management Functionality

 It functions like any other Discord bot, just type in these functions with a "~" in front to control your music: